Christian Walker Player Props: Diamondbacks vs. Tigers

 Christian Walker At The Plate

-- Walker has driven in a run in 24 games this year (40.7%), including eight games with more than one RBI (13.6%).
-He has also driven in three or more of his team's runs in three contests.
+- Walker has an RBI in 24 of 60 games this year, with multiple RBI in eight of them.
+He has also driven home three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.